-Hot off the press!
 Act ESOL: A Theatre of the Oppressed Language Project, Becky Winstanley, 2016.

 This report captures the creative experience of ACT ESOL — a theatre and language education project that combined Theatre of the Oppressed and participatory ESOL, developed by The Serpentine Galleries and Implicated Theatre.
-It describes how Theatre of the Oppressed methods can be used with ESOL to create a pedagogy of resistance with focus on migration struggles.
-It an ongoing project so check the website for updates on the next phase- EFA teachers and students will be taking part in classroom research trying our these methods in the classroom.
+It describes how Theatre of the Oppressed methods can be used with ESOL to create a pedagogy of resistance with a focus on migration struggles.
+It an ongoing project so checks the website for updates on the next phase- EFA teachers and students will be taking part in classroom research trying our these methods in the classroom.

 Participatory ESOL is about working with groups of students on the things that concern them in their daily lives.
 In class, the topics, language and literacy ‘emerge’ – not from a pre-written scheme of work, but from the students themselves.
 But working in this way can be a challenge.
 These five articles explore how a group of teachers experimented with an ‘emerging’ curriculum.
 Co-written by Melanie Cooke (EFA trustee and ESOL researcher at King’s College, London) and Becky Winstanley (EFA teacher and ESOL teacher at Tower Hamlet’s College) the papers report on five distinct areas of participatory ESOL: planning, topics, language, literacy and evaluation.

 Please let us know what you think of the papers and share your thoughts about the ideas they explore.

 3 – Language

 4 – Literacy